 1998 – The Mother M. Frances Krasse Family Health Center is dedicated on July 16.
 The $2,000,000 facility on Peoria's south side began seeing patients in August.

 2000 – On February 15, a groundbreaking is held for RecPlex (later named RiverPlex), a joint effort between OSF Saint Francis and the Peoria Park District.
 The first use in central Illinois of an advanced heart procedure, transmyocardial revascularization, or TMR takes place.
-The St. Jude Midwest Affiliate clinic is relocated to Children's Hospital in November.
+The Jim and Trudy Maloof St. Jude Affiliate Clinic is relocated to Children's Hospital in November.

 2001 – Gamma Knife, a groundbreaking technology for neurosurgeons and radiation oncologist, is installed.
 The OSF Saint Francis Center for Health opens in north Peoria.
 It contains ambulatory surgery, lab, diagnostic radiology series, a PromptCare, women's services and doctors' offices.

 2002 – Dr. Ketel performs the area's first pancreas transplant on September 6 and the first kidney-pancreas transplant on September 8.
 Robotic-assisted surgery is introduced.